When to apply for development approval

 Need more information

-Planning Officers are available without appointment at the Civic Centre on Tuesday and Thursday, 9am to 5pm.
+Planning Officers are available without appointment at the Civic Centre on Monday - Friday, 9am to 5pm.
 To meet with a Planning Officer at another time or just to ask a question please Email the City Development Team or call 8416 6333 to make an appointment.